Trust Bank Building

 Trust Bank Building is a skyscraper in the Central Business District of Johannesburg, South Africa.
-It was built in 1970 to a height of 140 metres.
+It was built in 1970 to a height of 140 m.
 The building is the former head office of Trust Bank of South Africa, and as such has one of the largest bank vaults in South Africa.
-The building was sold in February 2003 for Rand 6.4 million (USD $640,000).
+The building was sold in February 2003 for Rand 6.4 million (US$640,000).